jrandj/aws-solutions-architect-associate/README.md

 1. AWS Device Farm.

     * AWS Device Farm is an application testing service that lets you improve the quality of your web and mobile apps by testing them across an extensive range of desktop browsers and real mobile devices; without having to provision and manage any testing infrastructure.
-The service enables you to run your tests concurrently on multiple desktop browsers or real devices to speed up the execution of your test suite, and generates videos and logs to help you quickly identify issues with your app.
+The service enables you to run your tests concurrently on multiple desktop browsers or real devices to speed up the execution of your test suite and generates videos and logs to help you quickly identify issues with your app.

 1. Amazon Pinpoint.

     * Amazon Pinpoint offers marketers and developers one customizable tool to deliver customer communications across channels, segments, and campaigns at scale.

 #### Machine Learning

 1. Amazon Comprehend.

     * Amazon Comprehend is a natural-language processing (NLP) service that uses machine learning to uncover valuable insights and connections in text.
+Used for sentiment analysis.

 1. Amazon Forecast.

     * Amazon Forecast is a time-series forecasting service based on machine learning (ML) and built for business metrics analysis.

 1. Amazon Fraud Detector.

     * Amazon Fraud Detector is a fully managed service enabling customers to identify potentially fraudulent activities and catch more online fraud faster.

 1. Amazon Kendra.

     * Amazon Kendra is an intelligent enterprise search service that allows users to search across different content repositories with built-in connectors.
+Used to build an intelligence search based on unstructured text.

 1. Amazon Lex.

     * Amazon Lex is a fully managed artificial intelligence (AI) service with advanced natural language models to design, build, test, and deploy conversational interfaces in applications.

 1. Amazon Polly.

     * Amazon Polly uses deep learning technologies to synthesize natural-sounding human speech, so you can convert articles to speech.
 With dozens of lifelike voices across a broad set of languages, use Amazon Polly to build speech-activated applications.

 1. Amazon Rekognition.

     * Amazon Rekognition offers pre-trained and customizable computer vision (CV) capabilities to extract information and insights from your images and videos.

 1. Amazon SageMaker.

     * Amazon SageMaker is a fully managed machine learning service.
 With SageMaker, data scientists and developers can quickly and easily build and train machine learning models, and then directly deploy them into a production-ready hosted environment.

 1. Amazon Textract.

     * Amazon Textract is a machine learning (ML) service that automatically extracts text, handwriting, and data from scanned documents.
 It goes beyond simple optical character recognition (OCR) to identify, understand, and extract data from forms and tables.
 Today, many companies manually extract data from scanned documents such as PDFs, images, tables, and forms, or through simple OCR software that requires manual configuration (which often must be updated when the form changes).

     * To overcome these manual and expensive processes, Textract uses ML to read and process any type of document, accurately extracting text, handwriting, tables, and other data with no manual effort.
 You can quickly automate document processing and act on the information extracted, whether you’re automating loans processing or extracting information from invoices and receipts.
 Textract can extract the data in minutes instead of hours or days.
 Additionally, you can add human reviews with Amazon Augmented AI to provide oversight of your models and check sensitive data.

 1. Amazon Transcribe.

     * Powered by deep learning technologies, Amazon Transcribe is a fully managed and continuously trained automatic speech recognition service that automatically generates time-stamped text transcripts from audio files.

 1. Amazon Translate.

     * Amazon Translate is a neural machine translation service that delivers fast, high-quality, affordable, and customizable language translation.
 Neural machine translation is a form of language translation automation that uses deep learning models to deliver more accurate and more natural sounding translation than traditional statistical and rule-based translation algorithms.

 #### Management and Governance

 1. AWS Auto Scaling.

     * AWS Auto Scaling offers a centralized place to manage configurations for a wider range of scalable resources, such as EC2 instances, Amazon Elastic Container Service (ECS), Amazon DynamoDB tables or Amazon Relational Database Aurora read replicas.

 1. AWS CloudFormation.

     * CloudFormation allows you to provision resources quickly and consistently, and manage them throughout their lifecycles, by treating infrastructure as code.

     * Declarative programming language which supports JSON or YAML formatting.

 1. AWS CloudTrail.